wavemotion-dave/SpeccySE/readme.md

 ![image](./png/keymap.bmp)

-When you aer in the 'DEFINE KEYS' sub-menu, you can press the X key to swap between major types of configuration schemes...
-Kemston Joystick, Sinclair P1, Protek/Cursors, QAOP-M/Space, etc.
+When you are in the 'DEFINE KEYS' sub-menu, you can press the X key to swap between major types of configuration schemes...
+Kempston Joystick, Sinclair P1, Protek/Cursors, QAOP-M/Space, etc.

 Loading Games :
 -----------------------